antogc/antaeus/README.md

 For that purpose, I will implement a `producer-consumer` pattern using a `Channel producer`.

 The first component will be the Channel Producer, that is going to provide a channel serving customers.
-The producer will use a new component provided by the customer service, a `CustomerPageFetcher`, that component is able to get customers page by page, using keyset pagination.
+The producer will use a new component provided by the customer service, a `CustomerPageFetcher`.
+That component is able to get customers page by page, using keyset pagination.
 The producer will send customers one by one.

-On the other side, the consumer, I will implement a coroutine that will be in charge of processing customer's pending invoices.
+On the other side, the consumer, receiving customers one by one, I will implement a coroutine that will be in charge of processing customer's pending invoices.

-That mechanism allows decoupling both processes fetching customer from the database and the process of the invoices.
+That mechanism allows decoupling both processes, fetching customer from the database and the processing of the invoices.
-Since the producer will be faster than the consumer, I have introduced a limit on the Channel size to prevent the producer from overloading it.
+Since the producer will be faster than the consumer, I have introduced a limit on the Channel size to prevent the producer overloading it.

 Time spent: 6 hours